nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 interface) to perform data acquisition.

 .. note::
-    The `Layout` never directly communicates with an `Instrument`, but always via the corresponding `InstrumentInterface`.
+    The `Layout` never directly communicates with an :class:`~qcodes.instrument.base.Instrument`, but always via the corresponding `InstrumentInterface`.